-26 Shirts selling Halloween t-shirt to raise funds for 12-year-old from Olean battling rare cancer
+26 Shirts selling Halloween T-shirt to raise funds for 12-year-old from Olean battling rare cancer

-OLEAN, N.Y. — A 12-year-old girl from Olean is battling a liver cancer only one in 5-million people get, and now Bills fans are trying to raise money for her treatments and medical bills through 26 Shirts.
+OLEAN, N.Y. — A 12-year-old girl from Olean is battling a liver cancer only 1 in 5 million people get, and now Bills fans are trying to raise money for her treatments and medical bills through 26 Shirts.

 Sophia was diagnosed with hepatocellular carcinoma in June.
 There's no treatment plan for that type of cancer.